Rahul Dravid: Debut

 Dravid received his first call to the Indian national cricket team in October 1994 for the last two matches of the Wills World Series.
 However, he could not break into the playing eleven and had to return to the domestic circuit.
-Despite a stellar show in domestic cricket, Dravid was not selected for the Indian team for the 1996 World Cup, prompting an Indian daily newspaper to run an article with the headline – "Rahul Dravid gets a raw deal".
+Despite a stellar show in domestic cricket, Dravid was not selected for the Indian team for the 1996 World Cup, prompting an Indian daily to run an article with the headline – "Rahul Dravid gets a raw deal".

 He eventually made his international debut on 3 April 1996 in an ODI against Sri Lanka in the Singer Cup held in Singapore immediately after the 1996 World Cup, replacing Vinod Kambli.
 He wasn't particularly successful with the bat, scoring only three runs before being dismissed by Muttiah Muralitharan, but took two catches in the match.
 He followed it up with another failure in the next game, scoring only four runs before being run out against Pakistan.

 In contrast to his ODI debut, his Test debut was rather successful.
 He was selected for the Indian squad touring England on the backdrop of a consistent performance in domestic cricket for five years.
 Fine performances in the tour games including fifties against Gloucestershire and Leicestershire failed to earn him a place in the team for the First Test.
 He finally made his Test debut at Lord's on 20 June 1996 against England in the Second Test of the series at the expense of injured senior batsman Sanjay Manjrekar.
 Manjrekar, who was suffering from an ankle injury, was to undergo a fitness test on the morning of the Second Test.
 Dravid had already been informed that he would play if Manjrekar failed the test.
 Manjrekar subsequently failed the test.
-Ten minutes before the toss, Sandeep Patil, the Indian coach, informed Dravid that he was indeed going to make his debut that day.
+Ten minutes before the toss, team coach Sandeep Patil informed Dravid that he was indeed going to make his debut that day.
 Patil recalled years later: